rohanurkude28/JavaConcepts/CoreJava/CoreJava.md

 ### JVM ( java virtual machine) architecture

-JVM responsibility is - To load and Execute you application files
+JVM's responsibility is - To load and Execute you application files

 ![](src/main/resources/JVMArchitectureDiagram.png)